The Best Electric Vans on The Market Right Now

 • 3 levels of regenerative breaking

-Nissan e-NV200 (2).jpg
+Nissan Electric Van: e-NV200

-Based on the well-known and loved Nissan NV200, the e-NV200 has the lowest dimensions of the three vans mentioned here, but by no means is it cramped.
-It is one of the most popular vans to have converted into a camper - with good reason.
+Based on the well-known and loved Nissan NV200, the e-NV200 has the lowest dimensions of the three vans mentioned here but by no means is it cramped.
+It is one of the most popular vans to have converted into a camper with good reason.
 The van has a strong layout with a good dashboard and a nicely positioned steering wheel.
-It's just a few of the reasons why we at Sussex Campervans chose the Nissan e-NV200 as the model for our first all electric campervan conversion.
+It’s just a few of the reasons why we at Sussex Campervans chose the Nissan e-NV200 as the model for our first all electric campervan conversion.

 Electric Commercial Vehicle